Data Protection Policy

 3.7 Data Subject Requests

-The administration manager of Jakub Kohout LTD will establish a system to enable and facilitate the exercise of Data Subject rights related to:
+The administration manager of Jakub Kohout will establish a system to enable and facilitate the exercise of Data Subject rights related to:

 Objection to processing